-METRINKO: The War College class that I was in had approximately 120 people in it representing all the services, plus a fairly large contingent of civilians, about 20 or so, a couple from AID, FBI, CIA.
+METRINKO: The War College class that I was in had approximately 120 people in it representing all the services, plus a fairly large contingent of civilians, about twenty or so, a couple from AID [United States Agency for International Development], FBI [Federal Bureau of Investigation], CIA.
 First, the War College itself is an absolutely beautiful place, unlike most of the Department of State facilities.
 It was beautifully set up and beautifully run, and like everyone else in the State Department, I suddenly had the feeling that the personnel system and the administrative staff at the War College actually cared about me.
 People were polite, receptive, and helpful, very much unlike the personnel system, very much unlike the support services from the State Department.
-People smiled; they said "thank you"; they said "please"; they said "You're welcome;" they responded.
+People smiled; they said thank you; they said please; they said you're welcome; they responded.
 The courses were excellent.
-It was done seminar-style, six, seven, or 10 students per course, and absolutely top quality.
+It was done seminar-style, six, seven, or ten students per course, and absolutely top quality.
 My fellow students were all lieutenant colonels or the equivalent, colonels or equivalent, many of whom have gone on to quite high ranks in the armed forces.

-What I enjoyed most about it was the chance to finally learn something about the American Government other than the Department of State.
+What I enjoyed most about it was the chance to finally learn something about the American government other than the Department of State.
 Because of the services that were represented, the agencies represented, we had a lot of excellent discussions in a seminar setting.
 We also toured different facilities in Washington and all around the United States.
 I traveled with people from the military, went to bases all around the United States and overseas.
 It was an absolutely wonderful eye-opening experience.
 It's a shame that Foreign Service officers all can't go and all can't go at a much earlier time in their careers.
 It's completely, absolutely positive.
 And I've stayed in touch with people from that class since then, too, some of my military friends.